-Choreographer and performer Thalia Pigier (FR) and circus artist Joren De Cooman (BE) will work together in DYNAMO for the next weeks.
-The aim of the project is to facilitate cross-boundary research and to develop and explore cross-disciplinary working methods.
+Choreographer and performer Thalia Pigier (FR) and circus artist Joren De Cooman (BE) worked together in DYNAMO in the Autumn of 2022.
+The aim of the project was to facilitate cross-boundary research and to develop and explore cross-disciplinary working methods.

-Thalia and Joren will shared excerpts from their work on Monday 29th in an open presentation!
+Thalia and Joren shared excerpts from their work on Monday 29th in an open presentation!

 About the artists